ZAMBIA • AUGUST 16-25, 2026

 South Luangwa National Park (Kakuli Lodge + Mchenja Lodge) – Mean: 74°F • High: 86°F • Low: 63°F • Sunshine Hrs: 11.5 • Rainy Days: 0 • Rain Total: 0 in

+South Luangwa National Park is world-famous as the "Valley of the Leopard" due to its exceptionally high density and reliability for spotting the elusive big cat.
+August falls at the height of the dry season, providing consistently sunny days and clear, thin bush that makes wildlife viewing—especially of concentrated animals near the Luangwa River—supremely rewarding.
 August in South Luangwa National Park is characterized by ideal, mild, and dry weather, marking the transition from the cool winter into the hot season.
 The complete lack of rain, thinning vegetation, and scarce water throughout the park forces wildlife to concentrate heavily around the Luangwa River, making it a prime month for walking safaris and exceptional game viewing.

 Lower Zambezi National Park (Chongwe Camp) – Mean: 65°F • High: 79°F • Low: 53°F • Sunshine Hrs: 11.5 • Rainy Days: 0 • Rain Total: 0 in